-Many of the issues I have identified in this report, including the protection of informants through both wilful acts and the passive 'turning a blind eye'; catastrophic failures in the police investigation; and destruction of exhibits and documents are in themselves evidence of collusion as defined by Judge Smithwick.
+Many of the issues I have identified in this report, including the protection of informants through both wilful acts and the passive 'turning a blind eye' are in themselves evidence of collusion as defined by Judge Smithwick.
 When viewed collectively I have no hesitation in unambiguously determining that collusion is a significant feature of the Loughinisland murders.